 (A) Public and private project sponsors shall enter into an agreement in the manner and form prescribed by the Board, which will outline terms and conditions of funding and other obligations by all parties.
-This agreement must be executed by the Director and the project sponsor prior to commencing any project work;
+This agreement must be executed by the Director and the project sponsor prior to commencing any project work.
+Failure by the applicant and any third party to execute the agreement within 90 calendar days for project approval by the Board may result in project cancellation.

-(B) The term of the Cooperative Agreement shall be 15 years, the assumed average useful life span of vessel waste collection facilities;
+(B) The term of the Cooperative agreement shall be 15 years, the assumed average useful life span of vessel waste collection facilities.

-(C) The public or private project sponsor shall provide ordinary and routine maintenance activities during the term if this agreement;
+(C) The public or private project sponsor shall provide ordinary and routine maintenance activities during the term of this agreement.

-(D) The public or private public sponsor shall agree to allow unencumbered facility access to the Board or its authorized agents during the term of the Cooperative Agreement;
+(D) The public or private public sponsor shall agree to allow unencumbered facility access to the Board or it's authorized agents during the term of the Cooperative Agreement.

-(E) Funding recipients shall maintain accurate records on the expenditure of project funds, provide the Board with these records consistent with the agreement and upon request, and permit the Board to audit the use of funds in accordance with generally accepted audit practices and standards;
+(E) Funding recipients shall maintain accurate records on the expenditure of project funds, provide the Board with these records consistent with the agreement and upon request, and permit the Board to audit the use of funds in accordance with generally accepted audit practices and standards.